Touch Object Requirement

-The specified response time for the initial touch starts from the instant an object is presented in the sensor's active area and stops when the sensor starts to send the first touch notification for this object.
+The specified response time for the initial touch starts from the instant an object is presented in the sensor module's touch active area and stops when the module starts to send the first touch notification for this object.
 The specified response time consists of two numbers reflecting the best case and the worst case, with the average response time right in the middle.

 The response time (t) can be calculated for different idle mode frequencies (f) can be calculated by the formulas below: